kananmeena/MyCaptain_Ai_assignements/README.md

-All the artificail intelligence assignments
+All the artificial intelligence assignments